-Since the Israeli legal system follows a "loser pays" policy full court fees (2.5% of the amount sued) and some legal fees are passed on to the defendant/debtor.
-Debt collection charges, however, may not be passed on to the debtor in Israel.
-Foreign plaintiffs suing in Israel usually are expected to post the equivalent of a bond for these fees on the possibility that the Israeli debtor may prevail (usually around 1-2KUSD).
+Since the Israeli legal system practices a "loser pays" policy full court fees (2.5% of the amount sued in case testimony is heard) and some to all legal fees are passed on to the defendant/debtor.
+Debt collection charges, however, are usually not passed on to the debtor in Israel.
+Foreign plaintiffs suing in Israel who are from countries not signatory to the "Hague convention of 1 March 1954 on civil procedure" may need to post the equivalent of a bond for these fees on the possibility that the Israeli debtor may prevail .

 Execution Office procedure in Israel

 If the debtor does not satisfy the judgment after it has been obtained, an action in the Executive of Judgment/Execution office, a separate entity from the courts must be initiated.